LMS-Community/lms-community.github.io/docs/players-and-controllers/squeezebox-radio.md

 An accessory pack consisting of a battery and an infrared remote control is optional.

-## Community Firmware
+## Migrating to Community Firmware

-When setting up a Squeezebox Radio to work with your local LMS instance, the setup wizard in older firmware can get stuck trying to connect to Mysqueezebox.com which is now defunct.
+When setting up a Squeezebox Radio to work with your local LMS instance, the setup wizard in older firmware can get stuck trying to connect to MySqueezebox.com which is now defunct.
 Use the same
 [technique](../getting-started/migrate-from-uesr.md) described in the next section to press and hold the "Back" (:material-arrow-left-bold: ) button on your Radio to access the Settings screen.
 You may need to try this multiple times.
 Then navigate to: